sdgniser/coding_club_blogs/_posts/2024-03-24-linear-regression-and-gradient-descent.md

 Now, to find the minima of a function, we generally use techniques like maxima-minima, where we set the function's derivative to zero and solve for the variables $W$ and $B$.
 We could have very well taken the same route here.
 And it might have worked too.
 But there is a subtle issue with that approach.

 Maxima minima requires us to equate the derivative of the function to zero and solve for the variables.
 The most efficient ways of solving such systems of linear equations on a computer generally involve inverting matrices.
 Matrix inversion is computationally intensive, especially for large matrices.
-The computational complexity of inverting an \( n \times n \) matrix is \( O(n^3) \), which becomes impractical for huge models and datasets.
-Additionally, matrix inversion can be numerically unstable if \( X^T X \) is not well-conditioned (i.e., it has a large condition number).
+The computational complexity of inverting an $n \times n$ matrix is $O(n^3)$, which becomes impractical for huge models and datasets.
+Additionally, matrix inversion can be numerically unstable if $X^T X$ is not well-conditioned (i.e., it has a large condition number).

 Below is a comparison of Gradient Descent and Maxima-Minima, the pros and cons of each approach: